BDgraph: An R Package for Bayesian Structure Learning in Graphical Models: Methodological background

 \subsubsection{Alternative RJMCMC algorithm}

 RJMCMC is a special case of the trans-dimensional MCMC methodology \citet{green2003trans}.
-As an alternative to the BDMCMC algorithm, RJMCMC approach is constructed base on an ergodic discrete-time Markov chain.
-In graphical models, RJMCMC algorithm can be designed in such a way that its stationary distribution is taken to be the joint posterior distribution of the graph and the parameters of the graph, e.g., \ref{joint posterior} for GGMs and \ref{joint posterior GCGMs} for GCGMs.
+The RJMCMC approach is based on an ergodic discrete-time Markov chain.
+In graphical models, a RJMCMC algorithm can be designed in such a way that its stationary distribution is the joint posterior distribution of the graph and the parameters of the graph, e.g., \ref{joint posterior} for GGMs and \ref{joint posterior GCGMs} for GCGMs.

-RJMCMC can be implemented in many different ways. \cite{giudici1999decomposable} implemented this algorithm only for the decomposable GGMs, because of the expensive computation of the normalizing constant $I_G(b,D)$.
+A RJMCMC can be implemented in various different ways. \cite{giudici1999decomposable} implemented this algorithm only for the decomposable GGMs, because of the expensive computation of the normalizing constant $I_G(b,D)$.
 The RJMCMC approach developed by \cite{dobra2011bayesian} and \cite{dobra2011copula} is based on the Cholesky decomposition of the precision matrix.
 It uses an approximation for dealing with the extensive computation of the normalizing constant.
 To avoid the intractable normalizing constant calculation, \citet{lenkoski2013direct} and \citet{wang2012efficient} implemented a special case of RJMCMC algorithm, which is based on the exchange algorithm \citep{murray2012mcmc}.
-The one we implemented in the \textbf{BDgraph} package is our implementation of the the RJMCMC algorithm which is due to our implementation of the exact calculation of the normalizing constant \citep[section 2.2.3]{mohammadi2015bayesian} as well as exact sampling of G-Wishart distribution, as described in Section \ref{Sample gwishart}.
+Our implementation of RJMCMC algorithm in the \pkg{BDgraph} package defines the acceptance probability proportional to the birth/death rates in our BDMCMC algorithm.
+Moreover, we implement the exact sampling of G-Wishart distribution, as described in Section \ref{Sample gwishart}.
+Besides, we using the result of \cite{mohammadi2017ratio} for the ratio of the normalizing constant of G-Wishart distribution.